survivejs/react-book/manuscript/01_webpack_compared.md

 UMD, universal module definition, takes it all to the next level.
 It is a monster of a format that aims to make the aforementioned formats compatible with each other.
 I will spare your eyes from it.
 Never write it yourself, leave it to the tools.
 If that didn't scare you off, check out [the official definitions](https://github.com/umdjs/umd).

 Webpack can generate UMD wrappers for you (`output.libraryTarget: 'umd'`).
 This is particularly useful for library authors.
-We'll get back to this later when discussing npm and library authorship in detail.
+We'll get back to this later when discussing npm and library authorship in detail at the *Authoring Libraries* chapter.

 ## Conclusion

 I hope this chapter helped you understand why Webpack is a valuable tool worth learning.
 It solves a fair share of common web development problems.
 If you know it well, it will save a great deal of time.
 In the following chapters we'll examine Webpack in more detail.
 You will learn to develop a simple development configuration.
 We'll also get started with our Kanban application.

 You can, and probably should, use Webpack with some other tools.
 It won't solve everything.
-It does solve the difficult problem of bundling.
+It does solve the difficult problem of bundling, however.
 That's one less worry during development.
 Just using *package.json*, `scripts`, and Webpack takes you far, as we will see soon.